-The Origins of the Industrial Revolution in Construction
+Origins of the Industrial Revolution in Construction

-Revolution in Building Materials
+Revolution in Construction Materials

 Revolution in Bridge Construction

-The Development of Commercial Architecture
+Development of Commercial Architecture

-The Legacy of the Industrial Revolution in Construction
+Legacy of the Industrial Revolution in Construction

-Period | Material | Structural Features | Example Structures |
+Period | Material | Structural Features | Examples of Structures |

 ---|---|---|---|

-Late 18th century | Cast iron | Metal beams with protruding flanges, cast iron columns | Iron Bridge in Coalbrookdale |
+Late 18th century | Cast Iron | Metal beams with protruding flanges, cast iron columns | Coalbrookdale Bridge |

-Early 19th century | Metal and brick | Brick vaults supported by metal beams | Factory buildings |
+Early 19th century | Metal and Brick | Brick vaults on metal beams | Factory buildings |

-Mid-19th century | Reinforced concrete | Hennebique's reinforcement system | Industrial structures |
+Mid-19th century | Reinforced Concrete | Hennebique’s reinforcement system | Industrial structures |

-Late 19th century | Steel | Metal load-bearing structures | Eiffel Tower, Gallery of Machines |
+Late 19th century | Steel | Metal load-bearing structures | Eiffel Tower, Machine Gallery |

 Technical Features of New Structures